 Health research holds a crucial role in informing and driving health care and health policies.
 Research can find solutions for existing problems, through discovery and validation, and these solutions can be performed by the health-care system to provide the best possible care to patients.
-Moreover, researchers scanning the health care system can have information on the guality of the solutions implemented, and research on these outcomes can drive new discoveries, which in turn can lead to new solutions.
-(SPH 2018).
+Moreover, researchers scanning the health care system can have information on the quality of the solutions implemented, and research on these outcomes can drive new discoveries, which in turn can lead to new solutions.
+(SPH, 2018).
 Overall, health research benefits society.
-Research can foster innovation and advancements in healthcare that help people with rare diseases, chronic diseases and disability to live a more active, healthy and long life, to be capable of working and be productive, contributing to society (SPH 2016).
-Studies have demonstrated that there is also an economic return on research investments for a variety of diseases (e.g. Glover et al. 2018; Wooding et al. 2011).
+Research can foster innovation and advancements in healthcare that help people with rare diseases, chronic diseases and disability to live a more active, healthy and long life, to be capable of working and be productive, contributing to society (SPH,2016).
+Studies have demonstrated that there is also an economic return on research investments for a variety of diseases (e.g. Glover et al., 2018; Wooding et al., 2011).
 In particular, large-scale linkage of international clinical datasets could lead to unique insights into disease aetiology and facilitate treatment evaluation and drug development.
-Multi-stakeholder consortia are currently designing several disease-specific translational research platforms to enable international health data sharing (Kalkman et al. 2019).
-The chain from exploratory research to innovation and implementation involves multiple stakeholders with different goals and expectations, including scientists and health care professionals, governments and public funders, private enterprises, patients and society at large (SPH 2016).
+Multi-stakeholder consortia are currently designing several disease-specific translational research platforms to enable international health data sharing (Kalkman et al., 2019).
+The chain from exploratory research to innovation and implementation involves multiple stakeholders with different goals and expectations, including scientists and health care professionals, governments and public funders, private enterprises, patients and society at large (SPH, 2016).
 Among the range of stakeholders, consumers, patients, caregivers and patient advocacy organisations are playing an increasing role in the dialogue with healthcare professionals.
-Their growing involvement in research is mainly due to a higher health literacy of Europe's citizens, who use data themselves to help self-manage their condition, modify their behaviour, and engage in decisions about their care (Stakeholder Guide 2014; The European Group on Ethics in Science and New Technologies 2015.).
-The use of health data empowers patients to be more engaged with healthcare decision making, supporting health professionals and policymakers in clinical and policy decision-making, enabling researchers and academics to enhance research quality and to undertake new types of analysis, research and innovation (Marjanovic et al. 2017).
+Their growing involvement in research is mainly due to a higher health literacy of Europe's citizens, who use data themselves to help selfmanage their condition, modify their behaviour, and engage in decisions about their care (Stakeholder Guide 2014; The European Group on Ethics in Science and New Technologies, 2015).
+The use of health data empowers patients to be more engaged with healthcare decision making, supporting health professionals and policymakers in clinical and policy decision-making, enabling researchers and academics to enhance research quality and to undertake new types of analysis, research and innovation (Marjanovic et al., 2017).

-This creates potential for improved preventative approaches and tailored treatments aiming for precision medicine, which represents a major opportunity for health research and health care (Nimmesgern et al. 2017).
-Health service can be improved becoming more sustainable by transforming the competencies of patients in participation behaviors of health value co-creation (Russo et al. 2019).
-More recently, experience-based codesign (EBCD) has been used to enable patients, families and practitioners to co-design improvement initiatives together, in partnership.
+This creates potential for improved preventative approaches and tailored treatments aiming for precision medicine, which represents a major opportunity for health research and health care (Nimmesgern et al.,2017).
+Health service can be improved becoming more sustainable by transforming the competencies of patients in participation behaviors of health value co-creation (Russo et al., 2019) and the early involvement of patients and patients organizations in research processes, could also avoid the development and market access of drugs useless for patients.
+More recently, experience-based co-design (EBCD) has been used to enable patients, families and practitioners to co-design improvement initiatives together, in partnership.
 EBCD allows participants to share their experiences of care through in-depth interviews, observations of group discussions.
-In this method of data collection patients, family members, and healthcare providers are brought together to explore the findings and identify areas for service improvement (Fucile et al. 2017).
+In this method of data collection patients, family members, and healthcare providers are brought together to explore the findings and identify areas for service improvement (Fucile et al., 2017).